c4ke2/c4ke2.github.io/src/book_trailer.md

 </h3>

 A shrine in the forest where unidentifiable creatures play.
 These creatures are Earth Spirits, who believe these sorts of shrines bring safety.
   The spirits are elusive, and their energy is the source of the world's supernatural oddities.
-These creatures are amorphus and often take shapes that crudely mimic animals.
+These creatures are amorphous and often take shapes that crudely mimic animals.

 <h3>
 The Crows